mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 --- abstract

+This document explores the common properties of security protocols and extensions in order to provide recommendation for future efforts on developing and deplying securtiy protocols.

+First of all, it must be observed that due to the base-rate fallacy and general issues with coordinated deployment of protocols under uncertain incentives, optional security protocols or extensiosn have proven difficult to deploy in practice.
+Further, it should be noted that secure transport protocols often consist of three logically distinct components: transport, control (handshake), and record protection.
+This document proposes that if these three functions can be logical separated, encryption and authentication can be provided more flexibly on each layer of the stack, instead on re-inventing these functions separately for each protocol.

-This document explores the common properties of optional security protocols and extensions, and notes that due to the base-rate fallacy and general issues with coordinated deployment of protocols under uncertain incentives, optional security protocols have proven difficult to deploy in practice.
-This document defines the problem, examines efforts to add optional security for routing, naming, and end-to-end transport, and extracts guidelines for future efforts to deploy optional security protocols based on successes and failures to date.
+This document defines the problem, examines efforts to add optional security for routing, naming, and end-to-end transport, and extracts guidelines for future efforts to deploy security protocols based on successes and failures to date.

 --- middle